samerkh/go-challenge/README.md

 the structure of the project is based on the standard go project layout, mentioned in this repo [golang-standards/project-layout](https://github.com/golang-standards/project-layout)

+### Running the project

+you need to run the server first before running the client

 ### Run the server

 ```bash